dhararaghu777/dhararaghu777/README.md

 I am a full stack developer with 3-year of experience.

-* 🌍  I'm based in Tirupati, Andhra Pradesh
+* 🌍  I'm based in India
 * ✉️  You can contact me at [dhararaghupathi@gmail.com](mailto:dhararaghupathi@gmail.com)
 * 🤝  I'm open for open source collaboration